Rafael Devers Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Rafael Devers and his .553 slugging percentage over his past 10 games, battle starting pitcher Paul Blackburn and the Oakland Athletics at Fenway Park, Saturday at 4:10 PM ET.
+On Sunday, Rafael Devers (.595 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-3) against the Athletics.

 Rafael Devers Game Info & Props vs. the Athletics